 We expect to rely on trademarks as one means to distinguish any of our product candidates that are approved for marketing from the products of our competitors.
 We have not yet selected trademarks for our product candidates.
-Once we select trademarks and apply to register them, our trademark applications may not be approved.
+For each selected trademark, we will need to apply to register them and our trademark applications may not be approved.
 Third parties may oppose our trademark applications, or otherwise challenge our use of the trademarks.
 In the event that our trademarks are successfully challenged, we could be forced to rebrand our products, which could result in loss of brand recognition and could require us to devote resources to advertising and marketing new brands.
 Our competitors may infringe our trademarks and we may not have adequate resources to enforce our trademarks.